fridolinvii/Dynamic_Oracle_Based_NFT_BCC22/docs/index.md

 First, download [Metamask wallet](https://metamask.io/download/) and add a wallet.

 ### Step 2
 Important: Don't do it on the mainnet!
 We have everything on to Rinkeby Testnet.
-Change the network on the Metamask wallet.
+Change the network to *Rinkeby Test Network* on the Metamask wallet.

 [![Rinkeby](https://img.youtube.com/vi/sJjles74GxI/0.jpg)](https://youtube.com/watch?v=sJjles74GxI "Rinkeby")

 ### Step 3
 Get some free ETH [here](https://rinkebyfaucet.com/).
 Or at least free ETH from the testnet!
+Copy your address and paste it on the website.
+They will send you the free ETH.
+Or come and talk to us.

 [![freeRinkeby](https://img.youtube.com/vi/lcODy0stpIA/0.jpg)](https://youtube.com/watch?v=lcODy0stpIA "freeRinkeby")